ferryhinardi/swapii_ass/README.md

 1. Type `npm start` to start development in your default browser.
 2. Type `npm run build` to create production build

+#### Running the test
+To run the specs, please install and start [selenium-standalone](https://www.npmjs.com/package/selenium-standalone), start server locally with "npm start", then run "npm run test"